 This is a legal document that puts your assets in a trust during your lifetime.
 Upon death, the assets will then be transferred to the assigned successor.
 A living trust can be made along with the last will.
 One of the benefits that a living trust brings is that it allows you to avoid the expensive legal process of probate.
 Living trust agreements designate a trustee who holds legal possession of assets and property that flow into the trust.
 As such, there is a smoother process for your beneficiaries to obtain the inheritance faster and easier.

 Power of Attorney

-- The attorney’s fees will not be based on the percentage value of the estate
+- Attorney fees will not be based on a percentage of the value of the estate.

 - If you have designated a personal representative, he or she can act with complete authority and without the intervention of the court in most matters.

 While the state of Washington does not have an inheritance tax, it does have an estate tax.
 This means that the heirs will not be taxed for receiving the estate.
 However, taxes may be meted on the deceased’s estate itself.
 There are plenty of exemptions and limits that a person should know when it comes to estate taxes.
 As such, discussing it with an estate planning attorney is highly recommended because there might be an exemption fit for you.
 There are also cases where there is no tax owed to be paid because of the tax planning of the decedent.

 Federal tax laws as well as Washington state laws are constantly changing.
 We, at James A. Jones Attorney At Law, will help you make sure that your estate plan is currently up to date.